RWS/Hugging-Face-Transformers-Service/README.md

 - `HUGGINGFACE_MODELS_DIR`: Specify the directory where downloaded models will be stored.
 Adjust the path as needed based on your system's file structure.
 - `HUGGINGFACE_TOKEN`: Replace `Your_Hugging_Face_API_Token` with your actual Hugging Face API token.
 You can obtain this token from your Hugging Face account settings.
-- `HOST`: Set the host IP address for the FastAPI application.
+- `HOST`: Set the host IP address for the Local LLM server.
 The default is `0.0.0.0` to allow access from any IP.
-- `PORT`: Set the port number on which the FastAPI application will listen.
+- `PORT`: Set the port number on which the Local LLM server will listen.
 The default is `8001`, but you can change this to suit your needs.

 Ensure you save the changes to the `.env` file before proceeding to run the application.
-This configuration is essential for the application to access Hugging Face models effectively and to run the FastAPI application on the specified port.
+This configuration is essential for the application to access Hugging Face models effectively and to run the Local LLM server on the specified port.

-### Step 8: Start the FastAPI Server
+### Step 8: Start the Local LLM server

-Run the FastAPI application:
+Run the Local LLM server:

 ```bash
 python src/main.py